ferenimedez-stab/-cccs106-projects/week2_labs/LAB2_REPORT.md

 - **Notes:**
     - Student information displayed in the application can be modified in the source code.
     - The UI elements are not responsive.
-    - In the <i>Interactive Section</i>, there are no input constraints: integers and special characters are accepted and treated as strings.
+    - In the `Interactive Section`, there are no input constraints: integers and special characters are accepted and treated as strings.

 ### 2. personal_info_gui.py
 - **Status:** ✅ Completed